25 TIPS FOR EXPERT WITNESSES

 Devote all of your energy to answering the question accurately and not worrying about why it was asked.
 Give every question your complete concentration and focused attention.
 There is no such thing as an unimportant, minor, or “throwaway” question.
 A careless answer to a casual, “unimportant” question is not the truth.
 If you are distracted, say so and pause to collect your thoughts.
 Never answer without complete focus on the question

-Download SEAK’s Whitepaper: How to Start and Build an Expert Witness Practice
+Download SEAK’s Free Whitepaper: How to Start and Build an Expert Witness Practice

 6. Remember The First Rule